 Karl received a BS in mathematics in 1991, from the University of Wisconsin–Milwaukee, and a PhD in statistics in 1997, from the University of California, Berkeley; his PhD advisor was Terry Speed.
 He was a postdoctoral fellow with James Weber at the Marshfield Clinic Research Foundation, 1997–1999.
 He was a faculty member in the Department of Biostatistics at Johns Hopkins University, 1999–2007.
-In 2007, he moved to the University of Wisconsin–Madison, where he is now Professor.
+In 2007, he moved to the University of Wisconsin–Madison.

 Karl is an applied statistician focusing on problems in genetics and genomics – particularly the analysis of meiotic recombination and the genetic dissection of complex traits in experimental organisms.
 The latter is often called “QTL mapping.”
 A QTL is a quantitative trait locus – a genetic locus that influences a quantitative trait.
 Recently he has been focusing on the development of interactive data visualizations for high-dimensional genetic data; see his R/qtlcharts package and his D3 examples.